oar-team/cigri/doc/documentation/doc_jdl.rst

     cluster and can therefore be different between 2 clusters.
 Users should answer this field.

+- prologue: commands that are executed before each job
+- epilogue: commands that are executed after each job
+- output_gathering_method: method to use to gather results in a single place

+  - **None**
+  - iRods: files will be put in iRods at the end of the execution
+  - collector: a collector will pass regularly to gather files
+  - scp: a simple scp will be done on the output files after the completion

+- output_file: file or directory to save
+- output_destination: some server (not used with iRods) where output files will be gathered

 - dimensional_grouping: allow to execute several jobs in parallel in a single submission if possible